openline-ai/openline.ai/docs/guides/hubspot.md

 :::

 Scopes:
-- `files`
 - `crm.objects.contacts.read`
 - `crm.objects.companies.read`
+- `crm.objects.deals.read`
 - `crm.objects.owners.read`
+- `sales-email-read`
-- `crm.objects.deals.read`
+- `files`
 - `files.ui_hidden.read`

 6. Once the Private App has been created, share the key via a secure method (we recommend a Single Use sharing website like [One Time Secret][onetimesecret] with confirmation that the share has been consumed by the other party) with the Openline team in order for us to configure customerOS for you!

 ![hubspot](@site/static/img/guides/hubspot/hubspot-key.png)

-7. Once configured, Openline will sync your data every 24 hours from Hubspot into customerOS to make sure you always are up to date.
+7. Once configured, Openline can also continuously sync your data from Hubspot to customerOS, from 1 to 24 hours from Hubspot into customerOS to make sure you always are up to date.

 <!--- TODO: update with sync details ---->